Still looking for a Halloween activity?

 PLANNING YOUR CIDER PARTY

-Beyond Halloween, you can also have a cider tasting during Thanksgiving cocktail hour, for Mother’s Day, Father’s Day, and other celebrations.
+Beyond Halloween, you can also have a cider tasting during the Thanksgiving cocktail hour, for Mother’s Day, Father’s Day, and other celebrations.

 1. INVITE friends today: Halloween is eight days away.

 2. PLAN the number of ciders based on the number of people.
 If you’re serving 8 or more different ciders, estimate one bottle per four proper.